SPIE begins return from COVID-19

 We have heard that many of you are eager to get together again and that a computer screen is not a true substitute for the in-person conference experience.
 Our experience organizing SPIE events has revealed countless examples of human connection and serendipity that Zoom windows cannot match.
-While the pace of recovery varies by country and province, we are optimistic about the eventual return to in-person events and a “new” normal over the next 3-6 months.
+While the pace of recovery varies by country and province, we are optimistic about the eventual return to in-person events and a “new” normal in 2022.

-At the same time, SPIE events scheduled in Europe and Asia over the next six months have many unknowns, and the situations appear more dynamic.
 The safety of our attendees and staff comes first.
-If conditions in a region do not allow for live events, SPIE will continue to transform these conferences into Digital Forums.
+If local health and government recommendations do not allow for in-person events, SPIE will continue to transform these conferences into Digital Forums.

 We expect that masks, low-touch interactions, appropriate physical distance, frequent handwashing, and other safe-meeting characteristics will become part of the event experience.
 For many of us, vaccines will provide essential protection and confidence that we may plan to travel to technical conferences and reconnect with our community.
 We believe that the undeniable benefits of face-to-face interaction are worth the effort of this new normal, and SPIE will promote and require whatever is deemed necessary from health professionals.

 SPIE will do our part to ensure the health and safety of participants, suppliers, and staff attending our conferences.
 As part of this commitment, all SPIE staff will be fully vaccinated prior to arriving on-site.
 Please remember that we all contribute to a safe environment by taking care of ourselves and following guidelines to keep everyone safe.
 Working together, we will have safe conferences.